What is a viral wart?

 Differential diagnoses for a cutaneous viral wart can include:

 - Plantar corn and callus.

 What is the treatment for viral warts?

-The paint is normally applied once daily.
+Topical treatment is applied once daily to the wart.
 Treatment with wart paint usually makes the wart smaller and less uncomfortable; 70% of warts resolve within twelve weeks of daily applications.